ChimeraTK/DeviceAccess/doc/change-requests/CR-004-data-consistency-keys-in-double-buffered-registers.md

 together with the data.
 Two key-register configurations are covered: a plain (non-double-buffered) key register, and a double-buffered key register sharing the double-buffer control registers with the data register so the buffer swaps are correlated.
-Reading by polling without an interrupt is recorded as out of scope.
 Verification only; the underlying machinery is already implemented.

 Status: PLANNED